-502.7 Removing Forms.
+502.6.12 Removing Forms.
 Forms shall be removed carefully to avoid damage to the concrete base or pavement.
 Honeycombed areas not rejected shall be immediately repaired.
 If the forms are removed less than 72 hours after placing concrete, the sides of the concrete shall be cured by one of the methods specified above.
 Any trench excavated for the forms shall be entirely backfilled so water will not stand next to the concrete base or pavement.

-502.8 Surface Smoothness.
-The pavement surface shall be thoroughly tested for smoothness by profiling or straightedging as indicated in Sec 610.

-502.9 Opening to Traffic.
-The concrete base and pavement shall not be opened for low volume, light construction traffic until the concrete has attained a minimum compressive strength of 2500 psi.
-The concrete base and pavement shall not be opened to all types of traffic until the concrete has attained a minimum compressive strength of 3,000 psi and all sawed joints that have opened more than ¼ inch are sealed.
-Compressive strength will be determined by tests conducted in accordance with MoDOT test methods.
-Pavement shall be cleaned prior to opening to traffic.
+502.6.13 Opening to Traffic.
+The concrete base and pavement shall not be opened to any traffic until the concrete has attained a minimum compressive strength shown below.
+Prior to opening to public traffic, pavement shall be cleaned and all sawed joints that have opened more than ¼ inch sealed.